Why is a project fee replacing the traditional retainer for PR services?

-There is another, more subtle reason for preferring an ongoing client/consultancy relationship to a retainer for a PR service.
-It becomes obvious when you begin working with journalists.
-The relationship with editors and publications is not just a one-way street.
-We can send them our news material, but they may also contact us with requests when they need information.
+There is another, more subtle reason why an ongoing relationship with a consultancy works better.
+When you begin working with journalists, you realise that the relationship with editors is not a one-way street.
+We send them news material, but they may also contact us with requests when they need information.
 They may have questions that your executives can answer, or they may be looking for photographs.
 If you have a regular arrangement with your PR consultancy, you are likely to benefit from these extra opportunities to provide interviews, case studies and images.